zjhken/muslrust/README.md

 If you are running a plain alpine/scratch container with your musl binary in there, then you might need to compile with debug symbols, and set `ENV RUST_BACKTRACE=full` in your `Dockerfile`.
 If that doesn't work (or fails to give you line numbers), try installing the `rust` package (via `apk`).
 This should not be necessary anymore though!
 The sentry client seems to extract everything fine these days in a blank alpine container.

 ## Using muslrust on CI
 Due to the current best compatibility with docker caching strategies, recommended CI is Circle.
-See [webapp-rs](https://github.com/clux/webapp-rs) or [raftcat](https://github.com/Babylonpartners/shipcat/tree/master/raftcat) for complete life-cycle rust cloud applications running in alpine containers built on CI (first one is a demo, second one has more stuff).
+See [webapp-rs](https://github.com/clux/webapp-rs), [operator-rs](https://github.com/clux/operator-rs), or [raftcat](https://github.com/Babylonpartners/shipcat/tree/master/raftcat) for complete life-cycle rust cloud applications running in alpine containers built on CI (first two are demos, second one has more stuff).

 ### Clippy
 If you need to install [clippy](https://github.com/rust-lang-nursery/rust-clippy) on a CI build image, you need to build it against the GNU toolchain (see [#37](https://github.com/clux/muslrust/issues/37#issuecomment-357314202)):